leoladifrancesco/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code too early in the development process can lead to unnecessary complexity and may not actually result in significant performance improvements.
 It's better to focus on writing clear, maintainable code first and then optimize only where necessary.

+# 2023-12-20
+- "Premature optimization is the root of all evil" - Donald Knuth.

+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, and only after profiling and identifying bottlenecks.